-Today, organizations deal with an influx of data from multiple sources, and building a better understanding of where data is coming from and how it is consumed becomes paramount to ensure the quality and trustworthiness of the data.
+Today, organizations deal with an influx of data from multiple sources, and building a better understanding of where data is coming from and how it's consumed becomes paramount to ensure the quality and trustworthiness of the data.
 Data lineage is a powerful tool that helps data leaders drive better transparency and understanding of data in their organizations.
-The term "data lineage" describes the transformations and refinements of data from source to insight.
-Lineage includes capturing all the relevant metadata and events associated with the data in its lifecycle, including the source of the data set, what other data sets were used to create it, who created it and when, what transformations were performed, what other data sets leverage it, and many other events and attributes.
+The term data lineage describes the transformations and refinements of data from source to insight.
+Lineage includes capturing all the relevant metadata and events associated with the data in its lifecycle, including the source of the dataset, what other datasets were used to create it, who created it and when, what transformations were performed, what other datasets leverage it, and many other events and attributes.
 With a data lineage solution, data teams get an end-to-end view of how data is transformed and how it flows across their data estate.